 Please note, to enroll during regular enrollment/registration dates, your application should be completed by February 1 for Summer/Fall start and by September 1 for Spring start.

-For questions regarding the Master of Music program, contact the program director, Dr. Victor Marquez-Barrios.
+For questions regarding the Master of Arts in Music program, contact the program director, Dr. Victor Marquez-Barrios.